Destinations for Dog Friendly Holidays in the UK

 North Wales & Snowdonia

-More than 16,000 dogs vacationed with their people in North Wales and Snowdonia in 2020.
+One of the most beautiful hidden gems in the UK, more than 16,000 dogs vacationed with their people in North Wales and Snowdonia in 2020.
 They enjoyed the beautiful and lush countryside, majestic mountain ranges, and rolling hills.
 The lovely valleys with traditional villages and plenty of pet-friendly accommodations make this a winning destination.
 The highest peak is Mount Snowden’s summit and it stands at 1085m.
 Your dog, on a lead, is welcome at Snowdonia National Park and is welcome to join you on your trek up the mountain.

 For something a little different, go underground to Sygun Copper Mine.
 It is a Victorian mine that has been out of use since the early 1900s but has been welcoming tourists for 20 plus years.
 (Note: there are a lot of metal steps so older dogs or dogs with short legs could have a problem.)
 There are many more things to do and see in this area and you will soon see why people return year after year with their pets to enjoy the adventure.
 Other attractions include;